-- Inclusion on the PS Manager's Distribution List for notifications, alerts and other information regarding state emergency operations. - Access to our crisis management platform, NC SPARTA (virtual BEOC), which provides real-time information during events down to the county level. - Access to training, exercises, annual meetings, and our network of business and industry partners. - Vendor re-entry certification - Inclusion in daily coordination calls during events that include operations briefings, power outage/restoration information, as well as evacuation, curfew, and road closure updates. - BEOC chairs have the option to offer input, suggestions, and distribute information to their association and sector members straight from the state EOC during activations.
+- a.
+Inclusion on the PS Manager's Distribution List for notifications, alerts and other information regarding state emergency operations. - b.
+Access to our crisis management platform, NC SPARTA (virtual BEOC), which provides real-time information during events down to the county level. - c.
+Access to training, exercises, annual meetings, and our network of business and industry partners. - d.
+Vendor re-entry certification - e.
+Inclusion in daily coordination calls during events that include operations briefings, power outage/restoration information, as well as evacuation, curfew, and road closure updates. - f.
+BEOC chairs have the option to offer input, suggestions, and distribute information to their association and sector members straight from the state EOC during activations.
 Chairs also have access to the EOC for networking and face-to-face coordination with state agencies inside the state EOC.

-f.
-HAZARD & THREAT ANALYSIS
+6. HAZARD & THREAT ANALYSIS